Dobbs v. Jackson Women's Health Organization: Public

 A 2023 Public Religion Research Institute poll found that a majority in every state opposed the overturn of Roe v.
 Wade.

 Corporate and celebrity

 Most corporations remained silent about the ruling, even ones that had been outspoken on social issues in the past.
 But some, including Amazon, Comcast, Dell, Disney, eBay, Goldman Sachs, JPMorgan Chase, Levi Strauss & Co., Meta, Netflix, Paramount, Snap, Sony, Tesla, and Yelp, said they would cover travel benefits for employees seeking abortions in states that protected abortion access.

 Several technology executives and celebrities have condemned the ruling.
 The NBA and WNBA released a joint statement supporting the right to abortion.
-The National Women's Soccer League Players Association also condemned the ruling.
+The National Women's Soccer League Players Association and Major League Soccer (MLS) also condemned the ruling.